pavanjoshi914/Blog/_posts/GSoC/2021-06-20-gsoc-coding-period-week1-2.md

     * CV simulator needs backend independent architecture so that it can be decoupled in future and integrated in other platforms such as mobile app.

       Currently, I am working further and doing more research on proper backend independent JS libarary for Simulator.

-3. Localization of CV Modules
+3. <strong>Localization of CV Modules</strong>

     * Week 2 was the beginning of localizing 23 modules.
 Out of which 6 modules where localized in 2nd week.